Fast Facts 2016

-Graduate programs, open to deaf, hard of hearing, and hearing students, include master of arts and master of science degrees, specialist degrees, certificates, and doctoral degrees in a variety of fields involving professional service provisions to deaf and hard of hearing people.
+Graduate programs, open to deaf, hard of hearing, and hearing students, include a master of arts and a master of science degree, specialist degree, certificates, and doctoral degrees in a variety of fields involving professional service provision to deaf and hard of hearing people.

 Gallaudet University offers exemplary educational programs to deaf and hard of hearing students at all learning levels.
 The Kendall Demonstration Elementary School (KDES) serves infants and their parents and continues service through the eighth grade.
 The Model Secondary School for the Deaf (MSSD) offers programs for students in grades nine through 12.
-Both of these schools are part of the Laurent Clerc National Deaf Education Center, which has a federal mandate for a national mission to develop and disseminate innovative curriculum, materials, and teaching strategies to schools and programs nationwide.
+Both of these schools [KDES and MSSD] are part of the Laurent Clerc National Deaf Education Center, which has a federal mandate to serve the nation by developing and disseminating innovative curriculum, materials, and teaching strategies to schools and programs nationwide.

 University Mission Statement: